Kris Bryant Player Props: Rockies vs. Yankees

-Kris Bryant -- with an on-base percentage of .286 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the New York Yankees, with Clarke Schmidt on the mound, on July 15 at 8:10 PM ET.
+Kris Bryant -- 0-for-3 in his last game -- will be in action for the Colorado Rockies versus the New York Yankees, with Gerrit Cole on the mound, on July 16 at 3:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Yankees.
+He had a hitless performance in his previous game (0-for-3) against the Yankees.

 Kris Bryant Game Info & Props vs. the Yankees